 OverviewAcadia National Park is situated near the boundary of two major biogeographic regions and contains a unique mixture of northern and southern plant species.
 A new vegetation map of the park was created in 2003 through a joint effort of the National Park Service, U.S. Geological Survey-Biological Resources Division, Maine Natural Areas Program, and The Nature Conservancy.

-In Acadia National Park extensive field sampling was conducted to understand the local expression of vegetation types of the park.
-Samples from 179 vegetation sampling plots were collected during 1997–99 field seasons throughout the project area and subsequently analyzed with previously collected plot data.
-Fifty-three natural/semi-natural vegetation communities are recognized and described in detail in this report.
-This final project report includes methods, descriptions of vegetation types, vegetation key, map accuracy assessment results and contingency table, and map class description and visual guide.
+Extensive field sampling was conducted to understand the local expression of vegetation types of the park.
+Samples from 179 vegetation sampling plots were collected during 1997–99 field seasons and subsequently analyzed with previously collected plot data.
+Fifty-three natural/semi-natural vegetation communities are recognized and described in detail in the vegetation report.
+This report also includes methods, descriptions of vegetation types, vegetation key, map accuracy assessment results and contingency table, and map class description and visual guide.